 28 Church Street

-Sri Lankan food is a great option, with the decievingly modest sounding rice and curry presented on a portable side table with a generous selection of dishes.
-Creamy crab soup, nourishing beetroot soup (served hot or cold on preference), calamari with a delicious mayonnaise side dressing and seafood ceviche were among my favourites.
+Creamy crab soup, nourishing beetroot soup (served hot or cold on preference), calamari with a zesty mayonnaise side dressing and seafood ceviche were among the highlights of starters.

 Street Food $